Barcelona avoid Copa del Rey expulsion despite Levante complaint over ineligible player | Goal.com

 Judge Carmen Perez, however, declared Levante's complaint to be filed too late on Friday, after Barca defeated the Valencia-based side 3-0 in the return leg on Thursday to advance to the competition's last eight.

-"The sole judge of Competition, Carmen Perez, considers in accordance with the regulations in effect in the RFEF that the complaint presented by Levante UD at 9:33 am on this Friday has been received outside the established deadline," a statement from the Spanish federation (RFEF) read on Friday.
+"The sole judge of Competition, Carmen Perez, considers in accordance with the regulations in effect in the RFEF that the complaint presented by Levante UD at 9:33 am on this Friday has been received outside the established deadline," a statement from the Spanish Football Federation (RFEF) read on Friday.

 "Once the complaint and the corresponding allegations have been studied, the single judge of Competition has decided to maintain the result of the tie and keep FC Barcelona in the draw for the quarter-finals of this afternoon for the reasons previously stated."